goreleaser/goreleaser/docs/README.md

 GoReleaser is a release automation tool for Golang projects, the goal is to simplify the build, release and publish steps while providing variant customization options for all steps.

-GoReleaser is built for CI tools, you only need a [single command line](#integration-with-ci) in your build script.
+GoReleaser is built for CI tools; you only need a [single command line](#integration-with-ci) in your build script.
 Therefore, no package is required.
-You can define your customization in a `goreleaser.yml` file.
-For examples, check the [goreleaser.example.yml](https://github.com/goreleaser/goreleaser/blob/master/goreleaser.example.yml) or the [goreleaser.yml](https://github.com/goreleaser/goreleaser/blob/master/goreleaser.yml) used by GoReleaser itself.
-More on this in [Release customization](#release-customization).
+You can define your [customization](#release-customization) in a `goreleaser.yml` file.
 We are also working on integrating package managers, we currently support Homebrew.

-The idea started with a simple shell script ([old GoReleaser](https://github.com/goreleaser/old-go-releaser)), but it quickly became more complex and I also wanted to publish binaries via Homebrew.
+The idea started with a [simple shell script](https://github.com/goreleaser/old-go-releaser), but it quickly became more complex and I also wanted to publish binaries via Homebrew.

 _So, the all-new GoReleaser was born._

 ##  Quick start

-In this example, we will build, archive and release a Golang project.
+In this example we will build, archive and release a Golang project.
-For simplicity, create a GitHub repository and add a single main package:
+Create a GitHub repository and add a single main package:
 ```go
 // main.go
 package main